 If any supporting association were to hand out prosthetic hands to people that would need these, Becker Hands would be my first recommendation, in conjunction with a good prosthetic body powered setup that really holds up.

 What does not work: lifting a small box

 The LN-4 seems to open, by itself, when one lifts an item that is a bit heavier.
-There is no way to avoid this.
+There seems to be no way to avoid this.
 The box is not very heavy, it is just a box with some stuff inside.
 But the LN-4 cannot lift it.

 What does not work: hammering with a light small hammer

-I could not get the LN-4 to even reliably hold on to a hammer.
+I could not get the LN-4 to even reliably hold on to a hammer, leave alone for hammering.

 Compare with: human own natural hand holding on to a hammer - gold standard!